flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/process.md

 player movement, quests and dialogs, as well as the game controller, which manages things like transitions, button inputs, or game start and pausing.

 Later on we fully implement the NPCs, proper dialog scripts, and the individual questlines.
-At this point we also had to **adjust our earlier systems** a bit to fit our plans.
+At this point, we also had to **adjust our earlier systems** a bit to fit our plans.
 The quests got separated into different types, the NPCs got new idle dialogs, and we implemented a complete new system: Sequences.
 These **connect all parts together** by managing whenever NPCs had to de/spawn, new quests had to start, or new dialog options had to be unlocked.